 Outlook for Mac isn't accepting my password

-Your macOS password was reset
+My macOS password was reset

-- Close Outlook for Mac.
+- Close Outlook.

 - On the left sidebar, under Keychains, select login.

-- Under Category, select All Items.
+- Select All Items.

-- In the upper-right, search Exchange.
+- In the search bar in upper-right corner, search Exchange.

-- Open Outlook for Mac.
+- Open Outlook.

-- If Outlook still won't accept your password, create a new macOS user, and try to use Outlook with that profile instead.
+If Outlook still won't accept your password, create a new macOS user, and try to use Outlook with that profile instead.